apify/apify-docs/content/academy/web_scraping_for_beginners.md

 ## [](#requirements) Requirements

 You don't need to be a developer or a software engineer to complete this course, but basic programming knowledge is recommended.
 Don't be afraid, though.
-We explain everything in great detail in the Web Scraping for Beginners course and provide external references that can help you level up your web scraping and development skills.
+We explain everything in great detail in the Web scraping for beginners course and provide external references that can help you level up your web scraping and development skills.
 If you're new to programming, pay very close attention to the instructions and examples.
 A seemingly insignificant thing like using `[]` instead of `()` can make a lot of difference.

 As you progress to the Advanced and Pro courses, the coding will get more challenging, but still manageable to a person with an intermediate level of programming skills.